pablobernabeu/Data-is-present/README.md

 <p align = 'center'> <a href = 'https://shiny.rstudio.com/gallery/'> <img align = 'center' width = '60%' src = 'https://raw.githubusercontent.com/pablobernabeu/data-is-present/master/dashboard%20gif.gif' /> </a> </p>

-### Hackathons: creating reproducible reports and dashboards
+### Hackathons: creating reproducible documents and dashboards

-These hackathons are coding meet-ups in which participants collaborate to create reproducible reports (e.g., [R Markdown](https://rmarkdown.rstudio.com/)) or data dashboards (e.g., [R Shiny](https://shiny.rstudio.com/)) from any open-access data they choose.
+These hackathons are coding meet-ups in which participants collaborate to create reproducible documents (e.g., [R Markdown](https://rmarkdown.rstudio.com/)) or data dashboards (e.g., [R Shiny](https://shiny.rstudio.com/)) from any open-access data they choose.

 *Prerequisites:* Basic knowledge of dashboard development, and laptop or computer with R (https://www.r-project.org/) and RStudio (https://rstudio.com/products/rstudio/download/) installed.

 *Recommended preparation:* Familiarity with the relevant links herein; an idea about the data and analyses to be performed.

 - **Data**: Academic or non-academic, open-access data from sources such as [OSF](https://osf.io), scientific journals, governments, international institutions, NGOs, etc. Inspired by the great [Reprohacks](https://reprohack.github.io/reprohack-hq/), content suggestions are encouraged.
-That is, if you'd like to have a reproducible report or dashboard created for a certain, open-access data set, please let us know, and some hackathon participants may take it on.
+That is, if you'd like to have a reproducible document or dashboard created for a certain, open-access data set, please let us know, and some hackathon participants may take it on.

-- **Purpose**: Visualising the data in new ways using reproducible reports or interactive dashboards.
+- **Purpose**: Visualising the data in new ways using reproducible documents or interactive dashboards.
 Sometimes, analysts may also draw on additional data to look at a bigger picture.

 - **Output**: A central goal of these meet-ups is the creation of output.
-Reports and dashboards are (co-)authored by the participants who develop them, who can then publish them on their own websites, [RPubs](https://rpubs.com/), [shinyapps.io](https://www.shinyapps.io/), etc. Time constraints notwithstanding, a lot of this output may be very enticing for further development, by the same participants or by other people if the code is shared online.
+Documents and dashboards are (co-)authored by the participants who develop them, who can then publish them on their own websites, [RPubs](https://rpubs.com/), [shinyapps.io](https://www.shinyapps.io/), etc. Time constraints notwithstanding, a lot of this output may be very enticing for further development, by the same participants or by other people if the code is shared online.
 Just like with data, a citation-based licence can be attached to the code.